senzing-garage/knowledge-base/HOWTO/migrate-aws-rds-database.md

     1. ${NewStackName}-aurora-senzing-res-cluster
 1. For each database:
     1. In **DB identifier** column, select database.
-    1. In "RDS > Databases > [database]" page, on upper-right, drop-down the "Actions" button, select "Delete".
+    1. In "RDS > Databases > [database]" page, at upper-right, drop-down the "Actions" button, select "Delete".
-    1. Create final snapshot?  ":large_blue_circle: No".
+    1. Create final snapshot?  :large_blue_circle: No
     1. Check ":ballot_box_with_check: I acknowledge that upon cluster deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available."
     1. At lower-right, click "Delete DB Cluster" button.

 ### Create new databases

+The following steps create new databases for Senzing Engine based on previous AWS RDS snapshots.

 1. Visit [AWS RDS Console](https://console.aws.amazon.com/rds/home?#databases:).
 1. Wait until databases from "new" cloudformation have been deleted.